MetaMask/mm-docs-v2/snaps/reference/rpc-api.md

 ## Unrestricted methods

-Snaps and dapps don't need to request permission to call unrestricted methods.
+You can call unrestricted methods without requesting permission to do so.

 ### wallet_getSnaps